Patellofemoral Arthritis

 See the images of patellofemoral arthritis below.

 Patellofemoral arthritis.
 The sulcus angle is the Patellofemoral arthritis.
 The sulcus angle is the angle formed by the condyles and the sulcus.
 This is a measurement of trochlear depth.
 A finding greater than 138° indicates the presence of patellofemoral dysplasia.
-Patellofemoral arthritis.
-This patient had severe Patellofemoral arthritis.
-This patient had severe medial compartment arthritis but a relatively normal patellofemoral joint.
-Therefore, patellofemoral resurfacing was not performed at the time of surgery.
-Patellofemoral arthritis.
-Patellofemoral arthritis.

 Anatomy

 The patella is a sesamoid bone, the largest in the body, embedded in the quadriceps and patella tendons.
 A subcutaneous bursa separates the patella from the overlying skin.
-The articular surface of the patella consists of 4 facets: inferior, middle, superior, and medial vertical.
+The articular surface of the patella consists of four facets: inferior, middle, superior, and medial vertical.

 During flexion, the patella moves within a groove in the femur, the trochlea.
 The patella is thought to travel in a J-shaped pattern, moving laterally with knee extension.[3]